WRCH (FM)

-WRCH (100.5 MHz "Lite 100.5") is a commercial FM radio station licensed to New Britain, Connecticut, and serving the Greater Hartford and New Haven areas.
+WRCH (100.5 FM; "Lite 100.5") is a commercial radio station licensed to New Britain, Connecticut, and serving the Greater Hartford and New Haven areas.
 It is owned by Audacy, Inc. and airs an adult contemporary radio format.
-In the evenings, it carries the syndicated Delilah program from Premiere Networks.
-On Saturday mornings, Your Weekend with Jim Brickman is heard and on Sunday mornings, Smooth Jazz Brunch airs.

-WRCH's transmitter is located on Rattlesnake Mountain atop the WTIC-TV tower, off U.S. Route 6 (Colt Highway) in Farmington.
+WRCH's transmitter is located atop Rattlesnake Mountain, and transmits from the WTIC-TV tower off U.S. Route 6 (Colt Highway) in Farmington.
 A backup transmitter is in "Radio Park" behind the Connecticut School of Broadcasting, its former studio location.
 The station's studios and offices are located on Executive Drive, also in Farmington.
 WRCH broadcasts in the HD Radio hybrid format.
 It offered smooth jazz programming on its formerly HD2 sub-channel.
 The HD3 sub-channel formerly carried a simulcast of sports talk-formatted WEEI-FM in Boston.

 History

+Beautiful music

 On July 1, 1968, WRCH-FM signed on the air.
 It was the FM counterpart of WRCH (910 AM, now WLAT).
 Both were owned by Central Connecticut Broadcasting, itself owned by Aldo DeDominicis.
 While the AM station aired a full service, middle of the road format, WRCH-FM carried a beautiful music format.
-It played quarter hour sweeps of mostly instrumental cover versions of pop songs and Broadway showtunes.
+It played quarter-hour sweeps of mostly instrumental cover versions of pop songs and Hollywood and Broadway showtunes.
 Easy listening was a popular format in that era, with several stations in the Hartford area also playing beautiful music, including WKSS, WWYZ, WKCI and WTIC-FM.
-Over time, as those stations switched to other formats, WRCH continued its easy listening format.
+Over time, as those stations switched to other formats, WRCH continued its easy listening sound.

 In 1977, WRCH-FM and its AM sister station WRCQ, were acquired by the Radio Corporation of Hartford, controlled by Enzo DeDominicis (nephew of Aldo DeDominicis) and Connecticut School of Broadcasting owner Nicholas Robinson, for $3 million; Robinson sold his stake to DeDominicis in 1979.

+Soft AC

 In the 1980s, WRCH gradually increased the number of soft vocals and decreased the instrumentals, to the point where it became a soft adult contemporary station.
-The transition was gradual and many of its listeners stuck with WRCH as a companion in the office and at home, and it remained one of the top rated stations in Greater Hartford.
+The transition was gradual.
+Many of its listeners stuck with WRCH as a companion in the office and at home, and it remained one of the top rated stations in Greater Hartford.

-Enzo DeDominicis sold WRCH, along with AM sister station WNEZ, to American Radio Systems (ARS) in December 1993; the $15 million acquisition, completed in July 1994, was the first made by ARS following its formation a month earlier, and placed WRCH under the same ownership as WZMX, which offered a "bright adult contemporary" format.
+Enzo DeDominicis sold WRCH, along with AM sister station WNEZ, to American Radio Systems (ARS) in December 1993.
+The $15 million acquisition, completed in July 1994, was the first made by ARS following its formation a month earlier.
+It placed WRCH under the same ownership as WZMX, which offered a "bright adult contemporary" format.
 Ahead of the sale, DeDominicis relocated to South Carolina to oversee his two radio stations there, which he had acquired in 1989.